nnordborg/ascat/README.md

 - Added support for different methods for checking if a segment is in allelic imbalance or not.
 The `ascat.aspcf` method have two new parameters:
   - `imbalance.test`: Specify which test to use.
 Possible values are: `legacy` (the original ASCAT method), `mad_segment` (compare MAD values per segment) and `bimodality_coefficient` (uses the bimodality_coefficient() function from the mousetrap package with BAF values per segment)
   - `tau`: comparison factor or limit used by the selected test method.
 The default value depends on the test method.
+- Added support for drawing grid lines on the sunrise plot to make it easier to manually select values for ploidy and purity.

 ### Major changes:
 - Default penalty for both ASPCF (`ascat.aspcf`) and ASmultiPCF (`ascat.asmultipcf`) is now **70** (was 25).
 It is suitable for SNP arrays, as well as WES and WGS data.